IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 ```
 ok: deleted API /club
 ```
+### Changing the configuration

+You can edit the configuration in the OpenWhisk Dashboard, click the [APIs tab](https://console.ng.bluemix.net/openwhisk/apimanagement) to setup security, rate limiting and other features.

+### Importing the configuration

 Now let's restore the API named `Book Club` by using the file `club-swagger.json`
 ```